 While SMSFs are attractive because of the level of control they provide to family members, it has to be remembered that they are still subject to a whole range of legislative requirements.
 Thus while SMSFs may look superficially like a discretionary trust, they are actually quite different and trustees need to be aware of their special responsibilities.

 - The fund only pays 15 per cent tax on the taxable income of the fund and the tax payable is reduced by imputation credits on dividends received by the fund.
-Capital gains tax on assets held in a super fund for more than 12 months and later sold is equivalent to a flat 10 per cent.
+Capital gains of complying funds are subject to a 33 1/3% discount where the assets have been held for at least 12 months meaning that the tax applicable is effectively 10%.

 - The trustees (who are also the members) control the investment decisions and asset mix, and have the flexibility to change investments when they consider that this is appropriate (that is, they are not locked into a fund manager’s mandate or poor returns).